Rio Grande do Sul: Minority languages

 Most of the German dialects speakers in southern Brazil spoke or eventually adopted Hunsrückisch so that it became the most commonly used German dialect in this part of the world and is still spoken by many people today (also referred to as Riograndenser Hunsrückisch to differentiate it from the Hunsrückisch spoken in Germany).

 In its 180 years of history Riograndenser Hunsrückisch has been influenced by Portuguese and by other German dialects, such as Pfälzisch.

 Talian is a Brazilian variety of the Venetian language, also often called Vêneto for that reason.

 All minority languages in southern Brazil have experienced a significant degree of decline in the last few decades.

 Sport

-Estádio Beira-Rio, one of the venues for the 2014 FIFA World Cup.
+Estádio Beira-Rio was one of the venues for the 2014 FIFA World Cup.